StarlingXWeb/starlingx-website/src/pages/blog/starlingx-dual-stack-support.md

 ```
 For AIO-SX systems the step above isn't necessary, as OAM reconfiguration is done at runtime.

-The next step is to add the cluster pools and associate them with its networks:
+The next step is to add the cluster pools and associate them with their networks:
 ```
 system addrpool-add cluster-pod-ipv4 172.16.0.0 16 --order random --ranges 172.16.0.1-172.16.254.254
 system addrpool-add cluster-service-ipv4 10.96.0.0 12 --order random --ranges 10.96.0.1-10.96.254.254